Night-Howler14/Campus_Connect/README.md

 2. Prerna Singh
 3. Roshan Raj

+Project Description : A website catering to student needs through a Marketplace, Lost and Found, Feedback system, Study Material repository, Emergency Contacts, and Alumni Networking, aimed at enhancing campus life and fostering community engagement.

 This is our Course work project where we have to create a software project and were free to choose anything.

 Q. Why do we choose this?